 A few moments later a big white dog with a red mouth came loping happy-go-lucky up a path.
 He was oblivious of the turkey.
 Suddenly the turkey leaped straight into the air and came down toward the dog, talons extended.

-Surprised by the ambush, the dog backed up half a pace and sat down.
+Surprised by the ambush, the dog backed up half a pace, tripped on his back legs, and sat down.
 He outweighed the turkey about five to one.
 So his ears perked up and his eyes lit up as if to say, “Oh boy, look what I found!”
 Then he leaped at the turkey.
 The bird was faster out of the starting block and got a ten-foot lead on the dog.
 The chase was on.
 As both animals came up to their full running speed, the dog was a little faster.
 He started to close the gap between them.

 My stomach clenched.